 #3: Work with local restaurants or bakeries to create Halloween-themed recipes

 This is a great opportunity for the baker or chef to showcase a recipe but then also feature ready-made Halloween-themed foods that you can drop by to pick up if you don’t want to create your own.
-This type of content is perfect as a reel or video post but also take photos so you can make a step-by-step photo post and even just a post with one photo and the recipe written out.
+This type of social media content is perfect as a reel or video post.
+You can also take photos so you can make a step-by-step photo social media post and even just a post with one photo and the recipe written out.

 #4: Highlight the places in your town where people can buy fall-themed or Halloween-themed décor